A Guide on How to Clean Silver Jewelry

 - To dry and buff, gently rub the jewelry with a soft, clean cloth or a microfiber towel.
 Do not use a paper towel, as it can scratch the silver.

 If you are using a silver polishing cloth, just follow the directions on the packaging.
-Most would instruct you to scrub the pieces back and forth, instead of in a circular motion.
-The black tarnish will come off onto the cloth as you scrub.
+Most will instruct you to scrub the pieces back and forth, rather than in a circular motion.
+The black tarnish will come off onto the cloth as you polish.
 Work in small sections, moving to a clean area of the cloth as needed.
+This is a simple and effective method if you are learning how to clean silver jewelry at home.

-On the other hand, you can also use a silver polishing cream, especially for pieces with a larger surface area, such as pendant necklaces.
+On the other hand, you can also use a silver polishing cream, especially for pieces with a larger surface area.
 Just rinse them with warm water, and then apply a thin layer of the polishing cream onto one surface using a soft cloth or a damp sponge (typically provided with the product).
 Work in small sections, rubbing the cream until the tarnish disappears.
 Rinse the jewelry again with warm water, and then dry with a clean, soft cloth.
+This method is especially useful if you are exploring how to clean silver jewelry that has become heavily tarnished.

 Certain strong chemicals and abrasives can damage your silver jewelry, causing scratches, tarnishing, and grime.
-Hence, avoid using cleaning products with strong chemicals, such as bleach.
+Hence, avoid using cleaning products with harsh ingredients, such as bleach.
 Similarly, do not reach for a hand sanitizer either, as it can be harmful to softer stones and metals, especially sterling silver.

 - Bowl